WiFros/Alcoholic/README.md

 1. [Android Studio](https://developer.android.com/?hl=ko) is the main platform for application development.
 2. [Firebase](https://firebase.google.com) is Google's web server framework that makes DB easy to use in JSON format from Android applications.
 3. [TheCocktailDB.com](https://thecocktaildb.com) is a paid API that provides 653 cocktail databases and search queries.
 Various data are obtained from the API, parsed, and used as desired data.
-4. [Papago API](https://developers.naver.com/docs/papago/README.md)is translates the data of 'The Cocktail DB' in English into another language.
+4. [Papago API](https://developers.naver.com/docs/papago/README.md) is translates the data of 'The Cocktail DB' in English into another language.
 Used for user convenience.

 ## Table of Contents